ewilsey/120-work/hw-7/readme.md

 Made the canvas full screen.
 Changed the background color to 'black'.
 Shorted the gaps between functions from 3 to 2 lines.
-Eliminated Stroke.
+Changed stroke to change color with the fill and the transparency based on balls y coordinate.
 Changed colors and transparency of ellipse to change depending on the x and y coordinates of the ball.

 -->